SubjectNerd-Unity/UnityPixelCamera/README.md

 * Pixel Camera will not automatically zoom in or out according to the window/viewport size.
 * Camera `Viewport Rect` settings are not taken into account.
 * With a perspective camera, zoom levels below 1 will render a black border.
+* Perspective camera rendering is unoptimized.
+High `Field of View` settings will generate unreasonably large RenderTextures.
+Use with caution.

 ## Technical Details ##